NVIDIA/k8s-device-plugin/CONTRIBUTING.md

 # Contribute to the NVIDIA Kubernetes Device Plugin

-Want to hack on the NVIDIA Kubernetes Device plugin Project?
-Awesome!
-We only require you to sign your work, the below section describes this!
+To file feature requests, bugs, or questions, submit an issue at https://github.com/NVIDIA/k8s-device-plugin/issues

+To contribute to the project, file a Pull Request at https://github.com/NVIDIA/k8s-device-plugin/pulls.
+Contributions do not require explicit contributor license agreements (CLA), but we expect contributors to sign their work.

+Before beginning implementation or opening a Pull Request for a significant change, first open an issue describing the problem or proposal.
+A significant change includes, but is not limited to, architectural changes, new features, breaking changes to API or behavior, and non-trivial bug fixes.

+Pull Requests require an approving review from a maintainer, and all required status checks must pass, before they can be merged.
+The approval / decision-making process is documented in [GOVERNANCE.md](GOVERNANCE.md)

 All contributions must adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

-## Open an issue first

-Before beginning implementation or opening a pull request for a significant change, first open an issue describing the problem or proposal.
-A significant change includes, but is not limited to, architectural changes, new features, breaking changes to API or behavior, and non-trivial bug fixes.

-Waiting for a maintainer to acknowledge the issue before you start writing code avoids work that turns out to conflict with the direction of the project.
-See [GOVERNANCE.md](GOVERNANCE.md) for how these decisions are made.

-Two exceptions:

-- Trivial changes — typos, formatting, broken links — can go straight to a pull request.
-- Security vulnerabilities must never start with a public issue.
-Report them through the process in [SECURITY.md](SECURITY.md) instead.

-Reference the issue in your pull request description with `Closes #1234` so that merging the pull request closes it.

-## Review process

-All changes land through a pull request against `main`; nobody pushes to `main` directly.
-Opening a pull request runs the CI suite — lint, unit tests, `helm` tests, CodeQL analysis, image builds, and end-to-end tests — alongside a Developer Certificate of Origin check on your commits.
-All of these must pass before a pull request can merge.

-A pull request also needs an approving review from a maintainer.
-Maintainers make the final call on what is accepted; see [GOVERNANCE.md](GOVERNANCE.md) for the decision making model.

-If your pull request has gone quiet, comment on it to ask for attention.
-That is welcome and effective — a stalled review is usually an oversight rather than a rejection.

 ## Sign your work